basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 keywords: [2.0, developers]
 ---

-Upgrading vs. fresh install
+If you are upgrading to Riak 2.0 from an earlier version, we strongly recommend reading through each of the sections of this guide for information on which concrete steps need to be undertaken to successfully upgrade and which default Riak behaviors have changed.

+If you are looking for an overview of the new features and functionality included in version 2.0, we recommend checking out our [[intro to 2.0|Riak 2.0]] guide.

+## Bucket Types

 ## New allow_mult Behavior

 One of the biggest changes in version 2.0 involves default behavior surrounding [[siblings|Vector Clocks#siblings]].
 In versions of Riak prior to 2.0, the `allow_mult` setting was set to `false` by default for all buckets, which means that Riak's default behavior was to resolve object replica [[conflicts|Conflict Resolution]] between nodes on its own, and thus not to force connecting clients to resolve those conflicts.

-In version 2.0, Riak's new default behavior is
+In version 2.0, Riak's new default behavior is as follows:

-## Bucket Types
+* If you

 ## When Downgrading is No Longer an Option